The Incredible Life And Achievements Of Nick Vujicic

 Although he couldn’t make some things happen easily, he believed it’s not what you have, but what you do with it.

 Therefore, he frequently told himself he is not afraid to fail and try again.
-Today, who would believe Nick can now brush his teeth and wash his hair without prosthetics?
+Who would believe Nick can now brush his teeth and wash his hair without prosthetics?

 Today, He writes up to 43 words per minute, can throw tennis balls, play the drums, shave his hair, get a glass of water and also answer a phone call.